rweickelt/qst/README.md

 Qst
 ===

-Qst (pronounced /kwɛst/) is a firmware test automation suite targeting embedded devices.
+Qst (pronounced /kwɛst/) is a firmware testing automation suite.

 Key features
 ------------

-- **Declarative markup language (QML):**
+- **Declarative markup language (QML)**

   Write readable test cases that are easy to understand and to maintain.
   Encapsulate complex functionality in components and re-use them without duplicating code.

-- **Concurrent execution:**
+- **Concurrent execution**

   Express concurrent operations and complex constraints in addition to a traditional sequential check-marking approach.
 This speeds up test execution and allows ongoing validity checks.

-- **Separate functionality from configuration:**
+- **Separate functionality from configuration**

-  Write test cases on one computer and execute them on many others without modifying the source code.
-Run the same test case on different target hardware by specifying profiles.
+  Develop test cases on your local computer and execute them on other machines and different target hardware without modifying the test code.
+Keep the project configuration separate from the project sources by specifying profiles.

-The combination of the above features makes Qst superior to any purely script-based solution.
+The combination of these features makes Qst a compelling alternative to any purely script-based solution.

 Documentation